 I’m part of a community movement that wants to see the important issues appropriately addressed for our region.

 I coordinate an organisation with leadership that is focused ensuring are infrastructure needs are met today and into the future.

 What is your political persuasion?

-I ran for Divisonal Council in 2008 and 2012 and it’s pretty widely known that I was a candidate for a Federal Seat in 2010.
+I have previously run for Mayor in March 2016 and it’s pretty widely known that I was a candidate for a Federal Seat in 2010.
 I originally joined a political organisation to make a difference in my local community.

-The major parties play no real roll in the council elections but there are values there that I will always uphold and one of them is to put the community front and centre in every consideration.
-Also not to put council in the way of residents and our lifestyle.
+There are values there that I will always uphold and one of them is to put the community front and centre in every consideration.

 - Taking the pressure off cost of living by keeping rates low, capping them to a maximum increase of CPI;

 - Delivering value to residents;

 - Cleaning up the water mess by regaining control over Unity Water and water charges;